Set 67 · Study 1 / 5

 Sometimes it is cold outside but the temperature of the water is warm and people still swim.

-Synonyms: degree, coldness, warmth
+Synonyms: heat, warmth

 Origin: late Middle English: from French température or Latin temperatura, from temperare ‘restrain’.
 The word originally denoted the state of being tempered or mixed, later becoming synonymous with temperament.
 The modern sense dates from the late 17th century